jacobstringer/SemverStudy/README.md

 Surveys how much version ranges are used in automatic build technologies

 ## Info
-/src/githubScraper contains the logic for scraping github for build scripts
+/src/githubScraper contains the logic for scraping Github for build scripts.
+Run ProductionGitHub after setting the GitHub tokens (for additional accesses per hour) and setting up the database (information is in the file, and run the sql file before beginning).

-/src/githubScraper/DependencyFinder contains the logic for classifying information
+/src/dependencyFinders contains the logic for classifying information.
+It assumes that the files coming in will be zipped.

 The other folders and files are auxiliary scripts and files.